marc726/CS210-F23/psets/pset 2 lists, tuples, strings solutions.md

 sentence = "Python is great!"
 words = sentence.split()
 ```
+`sentence.split()`: The `split()` method is a string method in Python.
+When called without any arguments, it splits a string wherever it finds whitespace characters (like spaces, tabs, etc.) and returns a list of substrings.

+Given the string in the `sentence` variable, `"Python is great!"`, here's how `split()` works:

+- It identifies the first space after the word 'Python' and splits the string there.
+- It then identifies the next space after the word 'is' and splits the string again.
+- Finally, since there's no more spaces after the word 'great!', that word is taken as the final element.

+The result list will be: `['Python', 'is', 'great!']`

 2. Join the list `['Python', 'is', 'great!']` into a single string.